 - "Nobody will know."

-These thoughts are part of the urge; they’re the mental component of the craving.
-Notice them the same way you noticed the physical sensations: label them and let them pass.
-“That’s a ‘just once’ thought.”
-“That’s a ‘you deserve it’ thought.”
+These thoughts are part of the urge.
+Notice them the same way you noticed the physical sensations: label them and return to the body.
+"That's a 'just once' thought."
+"That's a 'you deserve it' thought."

-By now, the peak has usually passed.
-The urge may still be present, but it’s softer, more like an echo than a shout.
+By now, the peak may have passed.
+The urge may still be present, but it is often softer and less commanding than when it started.

 - What triggered this urge?